Main Types of Revenue

 Some businesses get creative with this income method.
 For instance, one grocery store chain started selling advertising space on its shopping trolleys.
 Local businesses saw an opportunity: this advertising space would be in the line of sight of consumers who shop for local households each week.

-Offering advertising on your digital assets might also be a lucrative income stream with affiliate marketing.
-Does your business have a podcast?
+Does your business have a successful podcast?
 Read advertisements during your productions.
-YouTube videos?
+Do you have a growing YouTube subscriber base?
 Offer promotions for complementary products and services.

 Choosing your Additional Revenue Streams